pmc-a/petermcaree-blog/content/parts/info.md

 title: info
 ---

-UI Software Engineer at [Flexera](https://www.flexera.com/) - loving all things JavaScript!
+Currently working for [Slice](https://slicelife.com), I’m a Front-End Software Engineer working with all things JavaScript!

 Obsessed with Formula 1.